bradpsheehan/julius_caesar_cl/README.md

 Background
 -

 This is a small sample project.
-Please approach this problem as if Groupize had asked you to build a new web application to solve it.
-Feel free to ask whatever questions, make whatever assumptions, write whatever tests and documentation you feel are appropriate.
+Please approach this problem as if you were asked to build a new web application to solve it.

 Project
 -